marifse/community_ibm_iks_ansible_collection/docs/ibm_container_image_security_disable.rst

 Synopsis
 --------

-This module disable the image security for an IBM IKS cluster.
+This module disable image security enforcement for a cluster.

 Requirements
 ------------